Forgot Password

 However, I can correct and simplify the code for you, assuming predefined colors and radii for the dartboard’s rings, so it can run without needing input() calls.
 Let’s adjust the function to create a colored dartboard using predefined values:

-for color, radius in zip(colors, radii):
+for radius in radii:

 Was this helpful?